 Prior to the completion of the Business Combination, we have historically financed our operations and working capital through periodic issuances of convertible preferred stock.
-As a result of the Business Combination, we received \$251.3 million in proceeds after the payment of transaction costs.
+As a result of the Business Combination, we received \$249.4 million in proceeds after the payment of transaction costs.

-As of June 30, 2021, we had \$248.2 million of cash and cash equivalents, which were held for a variety of growth initiatives and investments as well as working capital purposes.
-We had no debt as of June 30, 2021 or December 31, 2020 and expect to generate operating losses in future years.
+As of September 30, 2021, we had \$222.9 million of cash and cash equivalents, which were held for a variety of growth initiatives and investments as well as working capital purposes.
+We had no debt as of September 30, 2021 or December 31, 2020 and expect to generate operating losses in future years.

 Our primary cash needs are to fund working capital requirements and invest in technology development.
 Our future capital requirements will depend on many factors including our growth rate, contract renewal activity, the timing and extent of investments to support product development efforts, our expansion of sales and marketing activities, the introduction of new and enhanced service offerings, and the continuing market acceptance of virtual behavioral services.
 Additionally, we may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies.
-We currently anticipate to be able to fund our cash needs for at least the next twelve months using the proceeds received in connection with the closing of the Business Combination.